noaa-gml/rtorf/rscripts/README.md

     ## [11] "README.Rmd"

-The directory `rscripts` contains the required files to generate the list of receptors using `robspack` The scripts will run from a defined working directory
+The directory `rscripts` contains the required files to generate the list of receptors using `rtorf` The scripts will run from a defined working directory

 ### 1. Run index (summary)